elicatza/every-musical/README.md

 ## All musicals (XXX total)
 These are all book musicals with original music as categorized by Dan Dietz in /The Complete Book of Broadway Musicals/.
-Ending X means that there is a recording.
+Ending X denotes a recording.

-## 40s (78 musicals)
+## 1940s (78 musicals, 24 recordings)
 - [ ] John Henry
 - [ ] Higher and Higher
 - [ ] Louisiana Purchase